jemannix/Fire_burning/README.md

 # Detecting Fires at plot-level in Haryana and Punjab

+An open source python code to detect plot-level burn in India using Planet Labs Imagery.

 These codes are included: <br />
   1. search_and_download_quickstart.ipynb <br />
   2. Merge_function.ipynb <br />